Sayed-Afnan-Khazi/time-table-ai/README.md

 Credits: @Sayed-Afnan-Khazi

-A university class scheduling program that uses an backtracking approach to generate timetables for classes, faculty, and rooms.
+A university class scheduling program that uses a backtracking approach to generate timetables for classes, faculty, and rooms.

 ## How to run